vighnesh-balaji/Credit-Card-Defaults-using-SVM/README.md

 # Credit-Card-Defaults-using-SVM

-Using Support Vector Machines to classify credit card defaults
+Using Support Vector Machines to predict credit card defaults